jtsw1990/ml-travel-insurance/README.md

 # ml-travel-insurance

-Fun project to model propensity to claim as a classifcation problem, and serve as a template for a more robust personal ML development framework, and of course to try out new shit.
+Fun project to model propensity to claim as a classifcation problem, and serve as a template for a more robust personal ML development framework, and of course to try out new cool tools.

 Data is originally from [Kaggle](https://www.kaggle.com/datasets/mhdzahier/travel-insurance).
 While the features are simple and the claims response is pretty straightforward, strangely many enthusiasts seem to use sales premium and commission dollars as a feature to predict claim lodgement.